 For the class of 2021, this is prime time for recruiting.
 With official and unofficial visits postponed and many recruiting tournaments/showcases postponed or canceled, coaches have moved online.
 College coaches may not be able to talk in-person, but they are available to take phone calls and answer emails, texts and DMs.
 Coaches are online searching recruiting networks to discover and evaluate recruits they are no longer able to watch compete in-person.
 Student-athletes can stay on top of their recruiting by keeping a strong digital presence and staying proactive.

 High school class of 2022 & 2023

 The biggest impact to these classes will be the postponement or cancelation of tournaments, showcases and camps.
-Remember, for most sports, college coaches aren’t able to contact recruits until after June 15 of their sophomore year, which means 2022 grads still have three months before coach contact official begins.
+Remember, for most sports, college coaches aren’t able to contact recruits until after June 15 of their sophomore year, which means most 2022 grads can now contact coaches via phone, email and text/social messages.
 For the time being, underclassman should continue to focus their efforts on creating a recruiting profile and highlight video, building a list of prospective schools and sending introductory emails to college coaches.
 Video is also going to play a critical role in the recruiting process for this recruiting season.